-- Identification and delineation of the coal beds suitable for CO2 storage on the basis of depth, coal permeability, regulatory restrictions and economic limitations;

-- Evaluation of the theoretical CO2 storage capacity on the basis of coal thickness, ash and moisture content, and Langmuir adsorption isotherms for CO2; - Estimation of the practical CO2 storage capacity on the basis of storage and completion factors (for which there is no practical experience to date); - Selection of prospective areas on the basis of estimated storage capacity; - Selection of potential storage sites on the basis of CO2 source location and supply rate; and - Numerical modeling of CO2 injection and storage and of methane production.
+- Identification and delineation of the coal beds suitable for CO2 storage on the basis of depth, coal permeability, regulatory restrictions and economic limitations; - Evaluation of the theoretical CO2 storage capacity on the basis of coal thickness, ash and moisture content, and Langmuir adsorption isotherms for CO2; - Estimation of the practical CO2 storage capacity on the basis of storage and completion factors (for which there is no practical experience to date); - Selection of prospective areas on the basis of estimated storage capacity; - Selection of potential storage sites on the basis of CO2 source location and supply rate: and - Numerical modeling of CO2 injection and storage and of methane production.

-For illustration, Figure 5 presents the successive evaluation of theoretical, effective and practical $CO_2$ storage capacities for the Ardley Coal Zone in Alberta, Canada, and the identification of prospective areas for $CO_2$ storage in coal beds with an estimated storage capacity of ~800 Mt $CO_2$ over ~3300 km (Bachu and Lytviak, 2005).
-Only coal deeper than 300 m was considered, up to the depth where $CO_2$ would undergo a phase change from gaseous to supercritical.
-Only areas with capacity greater than 200 kt $CO_2/km^2$ were considered as prospective.
+For illustration, Figure 5 presents the successive evaluation of theoretical, effective and practical CO_2 storage capacities for the Ardley Coal Zone in Alberta, Canada, and the identification of prospective areas for CO_2 storage in coal beds with an estimated storage capacity of $\sim\!800$ Mt CO_2 over $\sim\!3300$ km2 (Bachu, 2007).
+Only coal deeper than 300 m was considered, up to the depth where CO_2 would undergo a phase change from gaseous to supercritical.
+Only areas with capacity greater than 200 kt CO_2/km^2 were considered as prospective.

 Figure 5.
-CO2 storage capacity in the Ardley Coal Zone, Alberta, Canada: a) location, b) theoretical capacity in the region of suitability, c) effective capacity, and d) practical, and possibly matched capacity (from Bachu and Lytviak, 2005).
-Isolines are in kt CO2/km.
+CO2 storage capacity in the Ardley Coal Zone, Alberta, Canada: a) location, b) theoretical capacity in the region of suitability, c) effective capacity, and d) practical, and possibly matched capacity (from Bachu, 2007).
+Isolines are in kt CO2/km2.